Galapagos Islands Vacations: everything you should know before booking

 - Don’t use flash when photographing

-To know about all the rules you can check out this official website on Galapagos conservation.
+To know about all the rules, you can check out this official website on Galapagos conservation.

-It would be great if we get the habit and will continue to follow these instructions on how to respect the environment and live in peace with nature.
+It would be great if we get the habit and continue to follow these instructions on how to respect the environment and live in peace with nature.

-Find your hotel or home in the Galapagos islands
+Find your hotel or home in the Galapagos Islands.

 Santa Cruz Island

-Puerto Ayora is the biggest town in Santa Cruz Island, where the port is and where the majority of the activities are.
+Puerto Ayora is the biggest town in Santa Cruz Island, where the port is, and where the majority of the activities are.

-There are plenty of things you can do in Puerto Ayora as the majority of the one-day tours leave from there, but there are also a variety of things that you can do and enjoy on your own.
+There are plenty of things you can do in Puerto Ayora, as the majority of the one-day tours leave from there, but there are also a variety of things that you can do and enjoy on your own.

 WHAT TO DO IN SANTA CRUZ: FREE DO-IT-YOURSELF ACTIVITIES